A journey toward planetary intelligence

 The moment is real

-Across traditions as different as Tibetan Buddhism, Christian mysticism, indigenous cosmologies and secular systems thinking, a convergence is happening.
+Across traditions as different as Buddhism, Christianity, Islam, Judaism, Taoism, Confucianism, Sikhism, Shinto, indigenous cosmologies, Vedic philosophy, African relational thought and secular systems science, a convergence is happening.
 People who share almost nothing else share an intuition that something is possible.

 Every tradition has sensed this frontier.
-None has built a home there.
+None has yet crossed it together.

-From Buddhism's Rimé movement to Teilhard de Chardin's Omega Point, from Ibn Arabi's unity of being to Aurobindo's supramental evolution, from Ubuntu to In Lak'ech — the frontier of collective synthesis appears at the edges of every serious tradition.
+From Buddhism's Rimé movement to Teilhard de Chardin's Omega Point, from Ibn Arabi's unity of being to Aurobindo's supramental evolution, from Ubuntu to In Lak'ech, from Buber's I-Thou to Arendt's plurality, from Shinto's ma to Bohm's implicate order — the frontier of collective synthesis appears at the edges of every serious tradition.
 Each one has honoured it.
 None has systematically inhabited it.

-Buddhism Christianity Islam Hinduism / Vedic Judaism Taoism Confucianism Western Philosophy Modern Science African traditions Mesoamerican / Mayan Secular Humanism Indigenous traditions
+Buddhism Christianity Islam Hinduism / Vedic Judaism Taoism Confucianism Secular Humanism / Western Philosophy African traditions / Ubuntu Indigenous traditions — Americas Secular Humanism Indigenous traditions Shinto Sikhism Indigenous traditions — N. America & Pacific Science — systems & quantum

 Read the full analysis in the Foundation Text